Deformable porous media with degenerate hysteresis in gravity field

-Our model is inspired by the experimental evidence about hysteresis in hydrogeology in, e.~g., \cite{alb,hol,pfb}.
-Figure~\ref{fi1} is taken from \cite{pfb} and shows rate-independent hysteresis between the logarithm soil suction $\psi$, which is a decreasing function of the pressure, and the volumetric water content $\theta$, which we call the saturation.
+Our model is inspired by the experimental evidence about hysteresis in hydrogeology in, e.g., \cite{alb,hol,pfb}.
+Figure~\ref{fi1} is taken from \cite{pfb} and shows rate-independent hysteresis between the logarithm soil suction $\psi$, which is a decreasing function of the pressure, and the volumetric water content $\theta$ which, up to a linear transformation, can be identified with the saturation.
 The main characteristic of the hysteresis relation in Figure~\ref{fi1} is that at turning points where the pressure changes the orientation from decreasing to increasing or vice versa, the starting slope is horizontal, which makes the diffusion problem degenerate.

 Mathematical investigation of diffusion problems with hysteresis goes back to A.~Visintin's pioneering monograph \cite{vis} presenting basic methods of solving PDEs with hysteresis.
-However, two problems have remained unsolved until recently: The degeneracy at turning points, and the dependence of the diffusion coefficient on the saturation.
-Even in the non-degenerate case, there are no published results on hysteresis dependence of the permeability coefficient, unless a rate-dependent correction is included in the hysteresis relation (\cite{bavi1,gosch}), or the hysteresis term is regularized in time (\cite{bavi2}) or in space (\cite[Section~1.9.5]{vis2}).
+However, two problems have remained unsolved until recently: the degeneracy at turning points and the dependence of the diffusion coefficient on the saturation.
+We have proved in \cite{colli} that the degeneracy in the case of constant permeability can be overcome using a method developed there to convexify the hysteresis relation.
+In \cite{perme}, the convexification combined with a compact embedding theorem for anisotropic Orlicz spaces was shown to give a sufficient argument for the solvability also in the case of saturation-dependent permeability.
+Let us also mention some previous results on hysteresis dependence of the permeability coefficient in the non-degenerate case under additional regularization in time or space \cite{bavi1,bavi2,gosch,vis2}.
 To our knowledge, only E.~El Behi-Gornostaeva addressed in her thesis \cite{gorno} the full problem of hysteresis-dependent saturation without regularization in the non-degenerate case and proposed a method for the existence proof.

-We have proved in \cite{colli} that the degeneracy in the case of constant permeability can be overcome using a method developed there to convexify the hysteresis relation.
-The convexification combined with a compact embedding theorem for anisotropic Orlicz spaces was shown to give a sufficient argument for the solvability also in the case of saturation-dependent permeability in the manuscript \cite{perme} submitted for publication.